A beginner’s guide to the Cardano network and the ADA ecosystem

 The most popular mode of payment is peer-to-peer (P2P) transfers between the sender and the receiver.
 In this type of transaction, the sender can send existing ADA tokens directly to the receiver’s wallet address with no intermediaries.
 With its rising popularity, businesses have started to integrate dedicated ADA payment gateways, allowing customers to make online purchases with ADA.

-Cardano charges an average fee of 0.16 ADA per transaction.
+Cardano charges an average fee of 0.19 ADA per transaction.
 This calculation is based on two factors — a standard fee for each transaction and the size of the transaction.
-As a result, the transaction fees will increase based on the dollar value of the transaction.
+Because of the eUTXO design, a single Cardano transaction can include hundreds of input and output addresses.
+A transaction can combine ADA, native tokens, metadata and smart contracts.

-To swap fiat for crypto, you will need a crypto exchange like Coinbase or Binance to buy Cardano (ADA).
+To swap fiat for crypto, you will need a centralized crypto exchange like Coinbase, Kraken, Bittrex or Binance to buy Cardano (ADA).
+Alternatively, different decentralized exchanges started offering services to the ecosystem.
 Be aware of the fees charged by the exchange and acceptable payment methods before choosing an exchange.

 The next step is to decide on the payment method and place an order to buy ADA for the amount of your choice.
 After purchasing ADA, choose a storage method, like hot or cold wallets, to save your crypto holdings.

-Cardano blockchain is a proof-of-stake blockchain; therefore, its native currency, ADA, cannot be mined; instead, it can be staked to earn more ADA by joining a staking pool of your choice.
+The Cardano blockchain is a proof-of-stake blockchain; therefore, its native currency, ADA, cannot be mined.
+Instead, it can be staked to earn more ADA by joining a staking pool of your choice.

 Halfway across the predetermined roadmap, ADA has managed to overshadow most cryptocurrencies in terms of price performance and market capitalization.